LumioStudio/Lumio-Pets/README.md

 - Fully configurable
 - Default english, dutch supported, you can easily add others
 - Completely custom and optimised
+- Pet has a food and health system so they can die

 ## How to install
 ### **Choose core**